What You Need to Know About our Continued Reopening in Phase 3

 - How do I return my items?
 Do you quarantine library materials after I return them?

 You may return items at any time in the outside bookdrop.
-All returned items will be held in quarantine for a maximum of 72 hours before being checked in.
+All returned items will be held in quarantine for a minimum of 72 hours before being checked in.

 - Will I be charged a late fee during this time?